-- (1) RSRs were awarded on November 25, 2019 at a price of \$1.05 and are subject to restricted periods schedule which is 6 and 12 months from the date of grant.
-The fair value of the RSRs at the grant date is calculated using the closing price of the Corporation's common shares on the TSX on November 25, 2019, being the date prior to the date of grant. - (2) The Black-Scholes option valuation model has been used to determine the fair value on the date of grant.
+- (1) The Black-Scholes option valuation model has been used to determine the fair value on the date of grant.
 The Black-Scholes option valuation is determined using the expected life of the stock option, expected volatility of the common share price, expected dividend yield and risk free interest rate.
 The Black-Scholes pricing model was used to estimate the fair value as it is the most accepted methodology.
-The inputs used by the Corporation in the Black-Scholes pricing model for options granted during the year ended November 30, 2019 were: a risk free interest rate of 1.38%; expected life of 2.88 years; and annualized volatility of 57.35%.
-The Options were awarded on August 7, 2019, and expires on August 7, 2024. - (3) Includes an accrual of \$130,000 pertaining to a bonus for services provided for the 2019 financial year.
-On December 1, 2018 \$130,000 cash bonus was paid to Mr. Adnani for the year ended November 30, 2018. - (4) Before deduction of applicable taxes.
+The inputs used by the Corporation in the Black-Scholes pricing model for options granted to Directors during the year ended November 30, 2020 were: a risk free interest rate of 0.29%; expected life of 2.87 years; and annualized volatility of 57.21%.
+The Options were awarded on November 19, 2020, and expires on November 19, 2025. - (2) Calculated based on the Restricted GRC Share Deemed Value.
+See "Gold Royalty Corp." - (3) Before deduction of applicable taxes.